milangrahovac/arduino/lcd_display_clock_and_temp/README.md

 Used in this project:
 1. Arduino Nano
-2. 1602 Blue Backlight LCD Display Module for Arduino IIC/I2
+2. 1602 LCD Display Module for Arduino IIC/I2
 3. Real Time Clock DS3231
 4. DHT11